VnUgE/VNLib.Core/lib/Net.Transport.SimpleTCP/README.md

      try
      {
-        ..Do stuff with context, such as read data from stream byte[] buffer = new byte [1024];
+        //...Do stuff with context, such as read data from stream byte[] buffer = new byte [1024];
-        int count = await ctx.ConnectionStream,ReadAsync(buffer)
+        int count = await ctx.ConnectionStream.ReadAsync(buffer)
      }
      finally
      {